sangupta/ps/solutions/2018/build-mongodb.md

-# Building your own MongoDB in Java
+# Design your own MongoDB clone in Java

 This article talks about creating your own MongoDB kind of database.